Super Lawyers

 How Does C.R.
 England Handle Accident Claims?

 Unlike many other commercial trucking companies, C.R.
 England appears to handle their accident claims in-house and does not use any 3rd party claims adjusters.
-In our experience this is usually a good thing for claimants because big trucking companies like C.R.
+In our experience, this is usually a good thing for claimants because big trucking companies like C.R.
 England are often easier to deal with and make better settlement offers.

-What Maryland Lawyers Does C.R.
-England Use?
+What Lawyers Does C.R.
+England Use to Defend a Truck Accident Lawsuit?

 C.R.
 England occasionally gets named as a defendant in motor tort cases in Maryland.
 When they get sued in Maryland, C.R.
 England is defended by the Baltimore insurance defense firm of Franklin & Prokopik.
 This firm handles most big truck accident defense cases in Maryland.